Kanab and Alton, Utah

 discoveries of two unusual Utah animal sanctuaries: Best Friends Animal Sanctuary, a no-kill domestic animal sanctuary in

-stunning Angel Canyon, the Southwest Wildlife Foundation which rehabilitates and reintroduces native fauna.
+stunning Angel Canyon and the Southwest Wildlife Foundation which rehabilitates and reintroduces native fauna.